clicon/clixon-controller/extensions/plugins/README.md

                  Juniper PTX,MX and QFX (possibly others).
 The plugin rewrites the XML config on pull/sync and push/commit

+- cli-command   CLI plugin to run arbitrary shell commands on the server side.
+                The plugin maps CLI commands to shell commands and returns the output as CLI output.

-To build and install a plugin, for example junos_native, do
+To build and install a plugin, for example junos_native, do:

 cd junos-native
 make